Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 5

+Indeed, let $F_0$ be such a subgroup, and let $B_0$ be an abelian subvariety of $B$ of maximal dimension in ${\rm Fix}(F_0)$.
+By definition, we have $F_0 < \pstab(B_0)$, and $B_0$ has dimension at least $1$, hence codimension at most 4 in $B$.
+By Propositions \ref{prop-cyclicincod4}, \ref{prop-globfailjun}, \ref{prop-ruleout6cod4}, the group $\pstab(B_0)$ is cyclic, generated by one junior element of order $3$ or $7$.
+Since $F_0$ is non-trivial and $3$ and $7$ are prime numbers, we obtain that $F_0=\pstab(B_0)$ is cyclic, generated by one junior element of order $3$ or $7$.
+In fact, that element has order $p$ as defined at the end of the previous paragraph.
+This shows our claim.

+Let us prove that $F$ is cyclic.
+By contradiction, we assume that there are two junior elements $g,h\in F$ such that $\grp{g}\neq\grp{h}$.
+From our claim on subgroups of $F$, we have that $\dim\,{\rm Fix}(\grp{g,h})\le 0$.
+Recall that the origin $0\in B$ is fixed by any element of $F$, including $g$ and $h$.
+Hence, $M(g)$ and $M(h)$ have no common eigenvector of eigenvalue $1$.
+By the $\grp{g,h}$-equivariant Poincaré's complete reducibility theorem \cite[Thm.13.5.2, Prop.13.5.4, and the paragraph before]{BirkLang}, the abelian fivefold $B$ is thus isogenous to ${E_j}^5$ (if $p=3$) or ${E_{u_7}}^5$ (if $p=7$).
+By Proposition \ref{prop-fixor5local}, we obtain that $F$ is cyclic, a contradiction.}

-To establish Proposition \ref{prop-fixor5local}, we start with a lemma.
+To establish Proposition \ref{prop-fixor5local}, we start by stating and proving a lemma.

 \lem[lem-fdgroupdim5]{Let $B$ be an abelian fivefold isogenous to either ${E_j}^5$ or ${E_{u_7}}^5$, and let $p=3$ in the first case, $p=7$ in the second case.
-Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, and such that any subgroup of it acting not freely in codimension $4$ is cyclic and generated by one junior element of order $p$.
-Let $g$ be an element of $F$ of prime order $q$.
-Then $p=q$.}
+Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, satisfying the following condition